MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-debug-aspnet-applications.md

 2. If you are using IIS Express, press **F5** to start debugging.

+3. Take actions to run the code that contains the breakpoint.

+    The debugger will pause where you set the breakpoint.

-3. If you are running the app on an external server:
+3. (local IIS web server) If you have difficulty hitting the breakpoint:

-    * Deploy the app to your local IIS server and start it.
-Make sure the app runs correctly.
+    1. Start the Web app from IIS and make sure it runs correctly.

-    * From Visual Studio, select **Debug > Attach to Process** and connect to the ASP.NET process.
+    2. From Visual Studio, select **Debug > Attach to Process** and connect to the ASP.NET process (typically **w3wp.exe**).
 For more information, see [Attach to Process](../debugger/attach-to-running-processes-with-the-visual-studio-debugger.md).

-4. Take actions to run the code that contains the breakpoint.

-    The debugger will pause where you set the breakpoint.

 ## Robust Programming